Table of Contents[Hide][Show]

-3. Indianapolis Art Center

-Home to many local artists, this center houses over 50 art exhibitions in six art galleries, 8 exhibition spaces, 13 state-of-the-art studios, a 224-seat auditorium, a library, a gift shop, a riverfront deck and stage, and sculpture gardens.
-The center sits stretches 9.5 acres along the banks of the White River.
-The building itself is a work of art, designed by world-renowned architect Michael Graves.
-The Indianapolis Art Center is open 7 days a week and entrance is free.

 4. Free Summer Concerts

 The Philharmonic Orchestra of Indianapolis and Indy Parks present free Pops concerts every summer.
-The concerts include a mix of patriotic songs, jazz, light classical, movie themes and operetta.
-All concerts begin at 7 pm and parking is free.
+The concerts include a mix of patriotic songs, jazz, light classical, movie themes, and operetta.
+All concerts begin at 7 pm and the parking is also free.

 Indianapolis Concerts on the Canal are offered on Thursday nights from 6-8 pm throughout the summer with free seating on the grass.
 Bring a lawn chair or blanket and a picnic dinner to keep the event free.
 Or buy food from the Stardust Terrace Café.

-{Update}

-**Table of Contents[Hide][Show]**